 Talking with a counselor or therapist is a shortcut to figuring out how to deal with the stress and emotional conflict that come with being a caregiver.

-Instead of struggling on your own, why not talk with an expert who can give you advice and tools to cope with the emotional and physical challenges?
+Instead of struggling on your own, why not talk with an expert who can offer advice and tools to help you cope with the emotional and physical challenges?

 Some people roll their eyes when they hear about therapy.
 But don’t dismiss it so quickly.

-Therapists or counselors are experts who help people deal with negative thinking, stress, depression, anxiety, major life changes, and more.
+Therapists or counselors are experts who help people deal with negative thinking, stress, depression, anxiety, significant life changes, and more.

-We explain how therapy helps caregivers, share 4 sources of affordable counseling services, and explain how to find a therapist in your area.
+We explain how therapy helps caregivers, share four affordable counseling sources, and show how to find a therapist in your area.

 How does therapy help caregivers?